bendtheji/internal_transfers/README.md

 ## Testing
 Integration testing should be done for handling different scenarios but due to lack of time, this is a TO-DO.

+## TO-DO
+Would want to make the exception handling more elegant and extensible.

+The setup for the DB tables could also be handled better using a DB migration tool/library, so that addition of new tables and setting up of the local environment would be easier.

+More tests to be written as well, both unit and integration tests.

+To deploy this application on Docker would be a nice-to-have as well.